 Enter the destination URL

-(Insert/edit link tool)
+(WordPress Insert/edit link tool)

 Or link to existing content

-(Type in the search term to view related content)
+(Type in the search term to begin finding related posts and pages)

-(Select the post or page to link to in your content)
+(Click on the post or page to link to in your content)

-(Link to posts or pages)
+(Link to pages or posts)

-(Check the box and your link will open in a new window)
+(Tick the box and your link will open in a new window)

 Note that the ability to open linked content in a new window or tab can be used for both internal and external links …